-Mooncusser Sector Penalty Schedule Violation FIRST SECOND THIRD NACY ATIONS DECARDING DEDICATE DED 45.17.4.71.0.11.14.50.5 VIOLATIONS REGARDING PERMITS, REPO AND EXEMPTIONS JRTING, DOCUM IENTATION, VESSE L OPERATIONS All Violations including but not limited to: providing false statements or supporting documentation on applications or reports to the Sector; late or non-reporting; failure to comply with a permit condition/restriction/letter of authorization or exemption issued by the Sector; providing false statements; failure to participate in the Sector Catch Monitoring Program (ie NMFS ASM program, Sector electronic monitoring program); unreasonably interfering with onboard data collectors; or failing to comply with VMS/DAS requirements (technical and minor violations may result in a letter of warning).
-Up to \$5,000 and/or seizure of up to 10% of a Member's ACE (and/or stop fishing order) and/or seizure of up to 30% of a \$20,000 or more, and/or seizure of up to 40% of a Member's ACE (and/or stop fishing order) VIOLATIONS REGARDING TIME AND AREA RESTRICTIONS All violations including, but not limited to: exemption areas, closed fisheries, closed Up to \$50,000 and/or \$50,000- \$100,000 and/or Expulsion seasons, restricted gear/management areas and Days at Sea or ACE violations.
-VIOLATIONS THAT PLACE THE SECTOR AG to 50% of a Member's ACE (stop fishing order for 30 days) 100% of a Member's ACE (unable to fish for the remainder of the fishing year) All violations including but not limited to a violation of a stop order, fishing in a closed area, transfer of fish from a nonsector vessel to a sector vessel, transferring fish to a non-Sector vessel (including a non-Sector vessel owned or operated by a Permit holder), subverting the reporting requirements (misappropriating landings) or any other action which could cause the Authorized Georges Bank Cod Mooncusser Sector Allocation to be in violation of its agreement.
-Up to \$50,000 and/or seizure of up Expulsion VIOLATIONS REGARDING MEMBERSHIP C OMMITMENT Violation of 50 CFR 648.48 or failing to remain in the Sector for the Commitment Period (i.e., breach of Section 2.03 of the Agreement). \$10,000 and/or seizure of up to 20% of a Member's ACE N/A N/A
+Violation FIRST SECOND THIRD VIOLATIONS REGARDING PERMITS, REPO AND EXEMPTIONS DRTING, DOCUM IENTATION, VESSE L OPERATIONS All Violations including but not limited to: providing false statements or supporting documentation on applications or reports to the Sector; late or non-reporting; failure to comply with a permit condition/ restriction/ letter of authorization or exemption issued by the Sector; providing false statements; failure to participate in the Sector Catch Monitoring Program (ie NMFS ASM program, Sector electronic monitoring program); unreasonably interfering with onboard data collectors; or failing to comply with VMS/DAS requirements (technical and minor violations may result in a letter of warning).
+Up to \$5,000 and/or seizure of up to 10% of a Member's ACE (and/or stop fishing order) \$5,000-\$15,000 and/or seizure of up to 30% of a Member's ACE (and/or stop fishing order) \$20,000 or more, and/or seizure of up to 40% of a Member's ACE (and/or stop fishing order) VIOLATIONS REGARDING TIME AND AREA RESTRICTIONS All violations including, but not limited to: exemption areas, closed fisheries, closed seasons, restricted gear/management areas and Days at Sea or ACE violations.
+Up to \$50,000 and/or seizure of up to 50% of a Member's ACE (stop fishing order for 30 days) 100% of a Member's ACE (unable to fish Expulsion

+All violations including but not limited to a violation of a stop order, fishing in a closed area, transfer of fish from a non- sector vessel to a sector vessel, transferring fish to a non-Sector vessel (including a non-Sector vessel owned or operated by a Permit holder), subverting the reporting requirements (misappropriating landings) or any other action which could cause the Authorized Georges Bank Cod Mooncusser Sector Allocation to be in violation of its agreement. and/or seizure of up to 10% of a Member's ACE (loss of fishing rights for 365 Expulsion VIOLATIONS REGARDING MEMBERSHIP C VIOLATIONS REGARDING MEMBERSHIP COMMITMENT Violation of 50 CFR 648.48 or failing to remain in the Sector for the Commitment Period (i.e., breach of Section 2.03 of the Agreement). and/or N/A N/A